Celia Britton: Academic career

 From 1972 to 1974, while still studying for her doctorate, Britton was a temporary lecturer in French at King's College London.
 From 1974 to 1991, she was a lecturer in French studies at the University of Reading.
 Then, from 1991 to 2002, she was Carnegie Professor of French at the University of Aberdeen.
 Her final position before retirement was a Professor of French at University College London, which she held between 2003 and 2011.
 In 2011, she retired from full-time academia and was appointed an emeritus professor.

 Britton's research focuses on French Caribbean literature and thought.
 She has published work on Édouard Glissant, a Martinican writer, Frantz Fanon, a Martinique-born philosopher and writer, and Maryse Condé, a Guadeloupean author.
 Britton has research interests in postcolonial theory, the Nouveau Roman, and ethnography.

+From 1996 to 1998, she served as president of the Society for French Studies.

+Personal life

+Britton died on 18 June 2024 in Hove, East Sussex, England, at the age of 78.

 Honours

 In 2000, Britton was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.
 In 2003, she was appointed a Chevalier of the Ordre des Palmes Académiques by the French government.